 This review was a long time coming.
-Of all the pizza ovens I look at and talk about, the Gozney Roccbox is one of the names that comes up most frequently.
+Of all the pizza ovens I have worked with and talked about, the Gozney Roccbox is one of the names that comes up most frequently.
 Something about this oven—the name, the look—whatever it is, people are drawn to it.
 Today I’m going to be discussing this pizza oven in detail and tell you exactly what I like (and don’t like) about what is easily one of the best multi-fuel pizza ovens available today.

 Bottom Line: I love the design and construction of the Gozney Roccbox, especially its world-class insulation and silicone jacket wrapped exterior that remains cool to the touch even when cooking.
 The Roccbox is ideal as a propane fueled oven, while the wood burner is rather small and will take some time to master.
 Despite being marketed as a 12 inch pizza oven, the 12.4 inch baking surface is realistically too small for a 12 inch pizza after baking, so expect your pizzas to be no bigger than 10-11.5 inches.
 The Roccbox is best suited for those looking to maker smaller Neapolitan style pizzas in a well-built, premium-quality, highly compact pizza oven.

 From fuel types to features, our Ooni portable pizza oven guide demystifies the choices.
 Find the oven that fits your pizza passion!